webqit/realdom/README.md

     + `Element`: `insertAdjacentElement`, `insertAdjacentHTML`, `setHTML`, `replaceChildren`, `replaceWith`, `remove`. `before`, `after`, `append`, `prepend`.
     + `HTMLElement`: `outerText`, `innerText`.

-    (Responsibly) Monkeying with the DOM for polyfill development is a norm.
+    Point is: monkeying (responsibly) with the DOM for polyfill development is a norm.
 But you may need to consider this caveat carefully in your specific usecases.

-+ With each of the three APIs, it is possible to opt in to either just the "connected", "added", "incoming" nodes or to just the "disconnected", "removed", "outgoing" nodes.
-You'd use the `params.on` property.
++ With each of the three APIs, it is possible to opt in to either just the "connected", "added", "incoming" records or to just the "disconnected", "removed", "outgoing" records.
+You'd use the `params.on` property:
     + `params.on: 'connected'` - only records for "connected", "added", "incoming" nodes are delivered - with the `match()`, `observe()`, `intercept()` APIs respectively.
     + `params.on: 'disconnected'` - only records for "disconnected", "removed", "outgoing" nodes are delivered - with the `match()`, `observe()`, `intercept()` APIs respectively.